 - Relating the normative basis (approach to intra- and intergenerational justice based on the Capability Approach) with the factual system approaches (appraoch to social-economic systems);

 - Relation between intrinsic and instrumental values through work on sustainability criteria and 'what to sustain';

 - Theories of societal transformation and governance.

 We carry out empirical research projects mainly within Switzerland and Europe.
-Additional research projects are mainly carried out in Africa.
+Additional projects are mainly carried out in Africa.

 Our main focus is on:

 - Using metrics of well-being and action-abilities (capabilities) as criteria for assessing sustainable development projects;

 - Analyzing governance, societal learning and socio-ecological regimes regarding drivers and barriers for implementing sustainable development;